Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Pennsylvania.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Pennsylvania.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Pennsylvania home, that could represent thousands of dollars in added value.